numangit/snap-11/README.md

 # Snap Repository
-Snap is indvidual service website using React, firebase, mogonDB.
+Snap is indvidual service is a full-stack website using React, firebase, react router, node, express, mongodb

 ## Live Link
 Hosted on Firebase -> [Snap]()